 What is the shelf life for Everbrite Coatings?

 - Everbrite and ProtectaClear have an indefinite shelf life in a closed container.
 Unlike 2 part coatings which are wasted if not used in a short time once mixed, there is nothing to mix.
 This means that if you get interrupted while applying the coating, simply pour the unused Coating back into the container, put the top on and you can resume where you left off at another time. ***Do not pour contaminated coating back into the original container.
 Do not allow the coating to freeze.

 How often does Everbrite or ProtectaClear need to be reapplied?

 - On exterior applications on painted metal, Everbrite will need to be reapplied when the surface starts to look dull.
 Depending on the elements and U.V. exposure, this will be about 5 to 10 years.
 On homes where awnings or foliage shade the home, only the sides exposed to the sun would need to be refinished.

 - On fiberglass, Everbrite will have to be reapplied every 1 to 3 years.
 The number of years of protection vary by the intensity of the damaging elements and use of the surface.

 - On brass, copper, bronze, stainless steel etc. the length of time will depend on the usage and elements it is exposed to.
 On interior applications, the metal will not need re-application of ProtectaClear for many years unless it gets a lot of wear.
-(For example, copper sinks or countertops will need more frequent applications than lamps.)
-On exterior applications, the coating may need to be reapplied more often.
+(For example, copper sinks or counter-tops will need more frequent applications than lamps.)

 - In many cases, metal surfaces are repainted simply because they have become dull and faded.
 Refinishing with Everbrite is less expensive, faster, easier and achieves more permanent results than repainting.